mtsmn/IoT/devices/device_mgmt/index.md

 {{site.data.keyword.iot_short_notm}} can send a request to a device to cancel the current observation of one or more device attributes by using the Cancel Attribute Observation request type.
 The `fields` part of the request is an array of the device attribute names from the device model, for example, `location`, `mgmt.firmware`, or `mgmt.firmware.state` parameters.

-The `message` parameter must be specified if the value of the `rc` parameter is not `200`.
+The `message` parameter can be specified if the value of the `rc` parameter is not `200`.

 **Important:** Devices must implement, observe, notify, and cancel operations in order to support [Firmware Actions- Update](requests.html#firmware-actions-update) request types.
-Cancel attribute observation requests are only used in the context of firmware requests.

 ### Topic for a Cancel Attribute Observation request